 Are you experiencing homeschool burnout?
 It is a real problem.
 While a lot of homeschool moms (and public school moms too for that matter) may feel a real lull in the school year in January and February and wish schooling could be done for the year, homeschool burnout is a deeper issue.
-If you are exhausted from homeschooling, here are tips for how to recover from homeschool burnout so you can thrive, not just survive!
+If you are an exhausted homeschooling mom, here are tips for how to recover from homeschool burnout so you can thrive, not just survive!

 Do you need a plan so you can manage everything in your life while homeschooling?